 Like Brave, Firefox is fully open-source.
 The browser’s code and architecture can be reviewed and audited by a community of enthusiastic programmers and security researchers.

-The Mozilla’s Firefox Add-On library, while not as extensive as the Google Chrome Web Store, offers many of the same security plugins that can help enhance Firefox’s safety.
+Mozilla’s Firefox Add-On library, while not as extensive as the Google Chrome Web Store, offers many of the same security plugins that can help enhance Firefox’s safety.
 You can find the same add-ons mentioned in the earlier Pro Tip to bolster your safety while using Firefox for online banking.

-Recommendation 3: Dedicated Browser – Designating a Secondary Choice
+Recommendation 3: Dedicated Browser – Separating Tasks

 I realize some people won’t want to install or get to know a new browser.
 You might be more comfortable with the closed-source browsers from the Big Tech names.
 If that’s the case for you, let’s use the concept of compartmentalization to our advantage.

 Many people use Google Chrome as their primary browser.
-But, you might already have a desktop browser like Microsoft Edge or Apple Safari installed on your computer.
+But you might already have a desktop browser like Microsoft Edge, or Apple Safari installed on your computer.
 If that’s the case and you rarely use this secondary browser, let’s designate it as your go-to web browser for online banking.

-Remember to always apply security updates to the latest version regardless of which one you choose.
+Always apply security updates to the latest version regardless of which one you choose.
 Staying updated ensures you have a secure browser with less malware risk.
 Your bank’s website will list supported browsers and the browser requirements like version.

 For those that are serious about protecting their online financial accounts, the next section is for you.
 We’ll go over some free options that elevate your security above choosing which browser to use for online banking.